 By the mid-to-late 1970’s Marshall gained confidence with the machining of plastic tubes for the filtration industry.
 As our customers’ needs for precision plastic components grew, we began to expand our repertoire from tubing to include solid plastic rod stock.
 Experience machining our day-to-day materials of PVC, CPVC, Noryl, ABS and Polysulfone soon expanded to include polypropylene, polyester, polycarbonate, PEEK, UHMW, Delrin, Teflon, Nylon and Acrylic to name a few.
 Marshall also has experience with glass-filled plastics and phenolics.

-Just as the components we machine for our customers from metal, plastic material can be machined in CNC turning centers or CNC Swiss machines also.
-Although when it comes to machining plastic, it doesn’t have the same machining characteristics as metal.
-Looking more closely, many types of plastic have unique machining attributes when compared to other plastics.
+Similar to the components we machine for our customers from metal, plastic material can be machined in CNC turning centers.
+Plastic’s machining characteristics differ from metal’s, and some plastics have unique machining attributes compared to other plastics.
 These machining variations go beyond the differences of rigid plastics and flexible plastics.
 Cutting speeds, depth of cut, material melting points and tool rake angles are just of few items to be considered when machining plastic.